qm-org/qualitymuncher/README.md

 Please note that it's still in development, so please message me (Frost#5872) if you have any bugs, issues, questions, or suggestions, or join my discord server: https://discord.gg/9tRZ6C7tYz

 # Features
+ - compatible with images, videos, gifs, and audios
  - replacing audio
  - chosing playback speed
  - embeds nicely in discord